Speakers & panelists

 We're excited to have a line up of awesome people contributing to this event.
 We'll be adding in their bios and photos to this page as we receive them so keep checking back for more info.

-Displayed in alphabetical order
+Displayed in order of programme sessions

 Waveney Warth